Routing

 operationId: hello_world

-If all your operations are relative, you can use the RelativeResolver class instead of repeating the same x-swagger-router-controller or x-openapi-router-controller in every operation:
+If all your operations are relative, you can use the RelativeResolver class when registering your API instead of repeating the same x-openapi-router-controller in every operation:

 from connexion.resolver import RelativeResolver

-To customize this behavior, Connexion can use alternative Resolvers—for example, RestyResolver.
-The RestyResolver will compose an operationId based on the path and HTTP method of the endpoints in your specification:
+The RestyResolver will infer an operationId based on the path and HTTP method of each operation in your specification:

 from connexion.resolver import RestyResolver